 |Big Ten+ Recruiting Class Rankings|

 |Rank||School||# Commits||Rivals Avg||Scout Avg||ESPN Avg|

-Rivals rankings have been converted to their "RR" scale, which is on a scale from about 5 to about 6.1.
+Rivals rankings are on the "RR" scale, which is on a scale from about 5 to about 6.1.
 Unrated prospects are given a 5.1 rating, on par with the worst of any Big Ten commit last year.
-Scout is on the 5-star system, and ESPN uses grades out of 100 (unranked is 40 or 45).
+Scout is on the 5-star system (unranked players earn star), and ESPN uses grades out of 100 (unranked is 40 or 45).